Chart Color Schemes

 Lane Cove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely influencing the region.
-Notable ones include St Andrews Anglican Church Redevelopment, Mindarie Street Social Housing Development, Residential Developments at 1 Gatacre Avenue and 5 Allison Avenue, and Lane Cove North Affordable Housing Project.
-The following list details those most relevant.
+AreaSearch has identified 23 projects that could affect this region.
+Notable ones include St Andrews Anglican Church Redevelopment, Mindarie Street Social Housing Development, Residential Developments at 1 Gatacre Avenue and 5 Allison Avenue, and the Lane Cove North Affordable Housing Project.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.